After we got over our paranoia, we are finally embracing Notion! Proceed with caution. Help us petition for more control over our notes in NOTION.

 Why you shouldn’t use Notion for your whole life

-The most frustrating aspect about Notion is the inability to export your notes in an end-user friendly format.
+The most frustrating aspect about Notion is the inability to export your notes in an end-user-friendly format.
 Help us to petition Notion to change that.
 For all note-taking apps, except Notion, that means PDF.
 Notion doesn’t export subpages of your notes.
 It only exports the first page of your database with links that take you back to Notion for the rest of your notes.
 Unless you pay for the enterprise plan ($20/month for every member of your organisation), you can’t have a full PDF version of the notes you create in Notion.
-This, plus the fact that the app prefers to keep my notes on their servers (and don’t allow me to have a local copy of my notes), is the reason why I don’t use Notion.
+This, plus the fact that the app prefers to keep my notes on their servers (and doesn’t allow me to have a local copy of my notes), is the reason why I don’t use Notion.
 It’s the reason you shouldn’t use this app for your whole life.
 Use it only for some aspects.
 SOME.

 Notion organises your notes as you create them.
 So you don’t have to worry about their organisation.
 You can see the organisation level of your currently opened page at the top of the app.
 If you like having more control over your organisation, the lack of folders in the app might feel strange at first.
 However, their organisation approach is well thought-out and it might grow on you.